Kristina01111000/Drws_site/README.md

 	- add it to a google document
 	- add directions to copy it
 	- go over text to see if there are mistakes, make user friendly
+- excess pages deleted, check every month or so

 Need from Dr. W: